WebFiori/docs/routing.md

 ## Customizing Routes

 Each method which is used to add new route supports options which can be used to customize the route.
+The options are kept as constants in the class `webfiori\framework\router\RouteOption`.
 This section explains each option in more details.

 ### Sitemap

-The option `in-sitemap` is a boolean which is used to tell if the URI will be in the sitemap which is generated automatically or not.
+The option `RouteOption::SITEMAP` is a boolean which is used to tell if the URI will be in the sitemap which is generated automatically or not.
 Default value of this option is `false`

 > Note: To create a sitemap using added routes, the method [`Router::incSiteMapRoute()`](https://webfiori.com/webfiori/framework/router/Router#incSiteMapRoute).
 The sitemap will be accessible through `http://example/sitemap.xml`.

 ### Case Sensitivity

-One of the available options is `case-sensitive`.
+One of the available options is `RouteOption::CASE_SENSITIVE`.
 This option is used to make the URI case-sensitive or not.
 If this one is set to false, then if a request is made to the URI `https://example.com/one/two`, It will be the same as requesting the URI `https://example.com/OnE/tWO`.
 By default, this one is set to true.

 ### Languages

-The option `languages` is used to tell which languages the URI supports.
+The option `RouteOption::LANGS` is used to tell which languages the URI supports.
 The option accepts an array that contains language codes (such as `AR`).
 This one is used only when [generating sitemap](#sitemap) of the website to tell search engines about the languages at which the page is available on.

 ### Variables Values

-The option `vars-values` is used in generating the sitemap of the website.
+The option `RouteOption::VALUES` is used in generating the sitemap of the website.
 The option accepts sub-associative arrays.
 The key of the array represents the name of variable name and the value is a sub array that contains possible variable values.

 ### Middleware

-The option `middleware` is used to specify which middleware the request will go through when a request is made to the given resource.
+The option `RouteOption::MIDDLEWARE` is used to specify which middleware the request will go through when a request is made to the given resource.
 This option accepts middleware name or an array that holds middleware names.
 Also, this option can have the name of middleware group or an array of middleware groups.
 For more information about middleware, [here](learn/middleware).

 ## Request Method

 By default, a route to a resource can be called using any request method.
 But it is possible to restrict that to specific request method (or methods).
-The option 'methods' can have a string which represents the method at which the resource can be fetched with (e.g. 'GET') or it can be an array that holds the names of request methods at which the resource can be fetched with.
+The option `RouteOption::REQUEST_METHODS` can have a string which represents the method at which the resource can be fetched with (e.g. 'GET') or it can be an array that holds the names of request methods at which the resource can be fetched with.

 ## Action

-The `action` option is used when the route is pointing to a class and the developer would like to call one action from the class.
+The `RouteOption::ACTION` option is used when the route is pointing to a class and the developer would like to call one action from the class.
 This option can make your application more MVC-like.

 **Next: [The Class `Response`](learn/class-response)**